 - Volunteer Ted Eastlund.
-Captain, Aft Crew, Water Intake Manager, Aquatic Plant Processor and Bagger, Deckhand.
+Captain, Navigator, Aft Crew, Water Intake Manager, Aquatic Plant Processor and Bagger, Deckhand,

 - Cris Neff.
-Diver, Fore Crew, Aquatic Plant Collection Crew, Boat Navigator, Diver Safety Monitor, Diver Air Supply and Plant Intake manager.
+Replacement Backup Diver, Fore Crew, Aquatic Plant Collection Crew, Boat Navigator, Diver Safety Monitor, Diver Air Supply and Plant Intake manager

 We collected curly-leaf pondweed Tuesday June 23 10am-4pm shift.
 Beautiful weather.
 Went well except for half an hour when aft motor kept stopping after 30 seconds.
 Corrected when gas line valve was opened “ON” correctly.
 Crew lives life with COVID precautions taken.
 On board on the lake we mostly maintained social distance without face masks.